 “Also, hunters and target shooters are essential to species management and habitat conservation through the funds they donate to conservation, as well as the excise taxes they pay on hunting and shooting equipment.
 For this reason, it is essential that the American traditions of hunting and target shooting be continued.”

 In addition to the “keep it fun and social” finding, the study also found the following:

 - Other nature-based outdoor activities are competing with hunting and target shooting, with fishing ranked as the No. 1 and hiking and camping in the second tier.

-- When promoting target shooting and hunting, think convenience and perception.
+- When promoting target shooting and hunting, think about convenience and perception.
 “People will not always choose to participate in their favorite activity.
 Often, activities that offer greater convenience will be chosen over favored pastimes,” the report notes.

-- Access to places to hunt and target shoot remains a major issue but is one that industry, organizations and government can influence and improve.
+- Access to places to hunt and target shoot remains a major issue but is one that industry, organizations, and government can influence and improve.

-NSSF encourages every individual, organization or company associated with the shooting sports to read the full study here.
+NSSF encourages every individual, organization, or company associated with the shooting sports to read the full study here.

 The Learn to Shoot section of NSSF’s website provides a number of resources to help individuals locate nearby shooting ranges, First Shots seminars, safety courses and firearms retailers.

 The National Shooting Sports Foundation is the trade association for the firearms industry.
 Its mission is to promote, protect and preserve hunting and the shooting sports.
 Formed in 1961, NSSF has a membership of more than 7,000 manufacturers, distributors, firearms retailers, shooting ranges, sportsmen’s organizations and publishers.
 For more information, log on to www.nssf.org.